schwicke/OpenPHIGS/README.md

 ### There is some support for transparency.
 #### Fortran bindings
 * PXNDEF(STRING NAME): set the configuration location and file name
-* PXHCSF(INTEGER IWK, REAL VALUE): Set hardcopy scale factor for workstation ID WKID.
-Must be set before the workstation is being opened
+* PXSHCSF(INTEGER IWK, REAL VALUE): Set hardcopy scale factor for workstation ID WKID.
+Must be set before the workstation is being opened.
+* PXQHCSF(INTEGER IWK, REAL VALUE): Inquire the current scale factor for workstation ID WKID.
+The value is returned in the second argument.

 * PSALCH(REAL VALUE): set ALPHA channel to Value.
 Value is between 0(fully transparent) and 1 (opaque).
 Added to the current structure.
 #### C-bindings
 * pxset_conf_file_name(char* path): set the configuration location and file name
-* pxset_conf_hcsf(WKID, float value): Set hardcopy scale factor for workstation ID WKID.
+* pxset_conf_hcsf(WKID, Pfloat value): Set hardcopy scale factor for workstation ID WKID.
 Must be set before the workstation is being opened
+* Pfloat pxinq_conf_hcsf(WKID): Inquire the current hardcopy scale factor for workstation ID WKID.

 * pset_alpha_channel(float value): C-Binding for PSALCH.
 Added to the current structure.